 You’re not alone if you’ve missed a recent mortgage or rent payment – almost one in three homeowners find themselves in the same boat.
 We are a community shaped by the economy’s ebb and flow.
-As such, it may be time to delve into strategies revolving around short sales that can bring relief to you, your loved ones, and your community.
+As such, it may be time to discover the strategies around short sales that can bring relief to you, your loved ones, and your community.

 What is a Short Sale in a Real Estate Context?